dylan398/dashboard/docs/CONTEXT.md

 For dashboard interpretation: Q1 revenue should be expected to be the smallest quarter, Q3 the biggest.
 A "down" January isn't a problem;
 a down July would be.
+Partial-year (YTD) handling — strict rule for all reports.
+Because of this seasonality, any comparison of a partial year against a full year is wrong.
+Specifically:

+Never band a partial-year ratio (GM%, NM%, OpEx-as-%-of-revenue, revenue-per-labor-$, DSCR) against industry medians.
+Those medians assume a full-year denominator.
+Never compute YoY revenue or YoY anything by comparing CY-YTD-through-N-months to PY full-year.
+Compare CY YTD to PY same N months.
+The helpers ytdVsPriorSamePeriod() and seasonalRevenueCompare() do this correctly.
+In charts that span years: the partial year can be plotted alongside complete years, but should be visually demoted (greyed bars, dashed line segments, hollow markers, "(YTD through Apr)" axis label).
+It must not look like a peer of the full-year points.
+For ratio-based insights (generateInsights() margin/labor/ OpEx checks): use _latestAnnualPL(D) (which returns the latest complete year only) and completeYears(D) (which excludes any partial year).
+Never feed qbo-pl_all years directly into a band comparison without checking _yearStatus(D, year).complete.
+YTD context is still useful — show the current-YTD slice next to the prior-year same-N-months slice as a "where we are right now" panel, with the explicit caveat that partial-year ratios aren't graded against full-year medians.
+The Insights and PL pages use this pattern.

+If a future Claude is tempted to add a "2026 net margin is 1.4% — below industry median" alarm, that's the bug.
+Check _yearStatus() first.
 2.5 Customer/GC segmentation — the Group A/B/C framework
 Important: This section is a segmentation, not an action plan.
 Dylan ran a pricing-sensitivity analysis on the full 8,349-record